cjdbarlow/Part-One/pharmacokinetic_modelling.md

         * V<sub>d</sub>pe
         Volume of distribution at peak effect.

 * **Half-life** (t<sub>1/2</sub>)
 Half life the time it takes for a process to be 50% complete.
 With respect to drug clearance, it is the time it takes for concentration to halve.
     * A process is considered to be complete after 5 half-lives
     Concentration will decrease by 50% after each half-life, so after 5 half-lives concentration will be 3.125% of its starting value.
     * One half life is equivalent to 0.693 time constants
+    * Various types of half-life are described:
+        * t<sub>1/2</sub>α describes the rapidity of the distribution phase following drug administration
+        * t<sub>1/2</sub>β describes the rapidity of the *elimination* phase occurring after drug distribution equilibrium
+        This only evaluates clearance from plasma, and so is a composite of both excretion from the body (e.g. renal and hepatic clearance) and ongoing distribution to peripheral tissues.

 * **Time-constant** (t)
-The time taken for a process to finish if it continued at its initial rate of change.
-Time constants are an alternative to half-life, and are used to model change in exponential processes.
+The time taken for a process to complete if it continued at its initial rate of change.
+Time constants are related to half-life, but are better suited when modelling change in exponential processes.
-    * Time constants are discussed in more detail in respiratory mechanics
+    * Time constants are discussed in more detail under [respiratory time constants](time-constants.md)
-    * Elimination will be virtually **complete after three** time constants
+    * Elimination will be virtually complete after three time constants
     * A time constant is also the **inverse of the rate constant for elimination**, i.e. $$ \tau = {1 \over k }$$

 * **Clearance**